Leader Ann Wyle

 NAILCOTE HALL, WARWICK 'BROADWAY THEMED SHOW'.
 Our second visit to Nailcote Hall where we were entertained by two singers performing songs from Broadway shows.
 Everyone entered into the spirit of the day and enjoyed a lovely Christmas lunch, took part in the fun quiz and raffle, and took to the dance floor too.
 The very busy gift shop once again proved very popular with our members.

-GEORGE HOOK, the Mother of Pearl factory in Smethwick.
+GEORGE HOOK, MOTHER OF PEARL FACTORY, SMETHWICK.
 The first of three group visits took place in October and what an experience!
 The very small factory is a sight to see, and without giving too much away, is like a rabbit warren of goods.
 George himself is a very interesting character and made us all feel very, very welcome with tea and coffee.
 He is very amusing, and told us about the George Hook dynasty and mother of pearl, and showed us how he creates beautiful buttons.
 Time to look around and also purchase some exquisite jewellery - earrings, bracelets, necklaces, broaches, cuff-links.
 Beautiful creations which would make lovely presents.
 Well worth a visit - but don't wear your best clothes as it is quite dusty!

 Our August outing took us to TAMWORTH CASTLE which was a very interesting and enjoyable visit where we had a guided tour and learned all about the history of this very old castle.
 Following this visit we went to Marsh Farm, in Abbots Bromley, for another superb lunch.